Christian Initiation is not simply a journey to a destination—it is a journey into a relationship with a person: Jesus Christ.

 “Come, follow me.” — Matthew 4:19

-At St. Catherine of Siena Church, we welcome all seeking to learn more about the Catholic faith.
+At St. Catherine of Siena Church, we welcome those who are seeking to learn more about the Catholic faith and those who are preparing to enter more fully into the life of the Church.

 No matter your background or where you are in your faith journey, you are welcome here.
 The OCIA process is not a class—it is a journey of conversion and discovery, rooted in the love of Christ and the teachings of His Church.